BitcoinQnA/Bitcoiner.Guide/fork.md

 ## Step 4: Creating a New Branch

-Creating a new branch for your changes is a good practice in collaborative projects, including open-source.
+Creating a new branch for your changes is a good practice in collaborative projects, including Open Source.
 Working on a different branch allows you to isolate your changes from the main project (often called the "main" or "master" branch).

 1. Click on the branch name at the bottom left of the screen (it should be `master` or `main`).
 2. In the dialog box that pops up, select `Create new branch`.